davidmuradov/chaterm/README.md

 according to the tcell documentation.

 ### Next Features

 - Create max sending messages box height so that the sending messages box does not take over the box where messages are received (TESTING)

-- Calculate max sending messages width on screen resizes
+- Calculate max sending messages width on screen resizes (TESTING)

+- Fix bug where initial sending messages width does not calculate properly (TESTING)

+- Implement xmlcoms to locally send messages (IN PROGRESS)